 The Human Wave

-These series reflect on the influence and inspiration that Amadeo Modigliani had on Miguel Angel Batalla.
-The elongated faces and nudes; Batalla applied them to his paintings always being faithful to the Tao philosophy and the three fundamentals of the philosophy: purity, simplicity, and primitivism.
+These series reflects on the influence and inspiration that Amadeo Modigliani had on Miguel Angel Batalla.
+The elongated faces and nudes; Batalla used them on his paintings always faithful to the Tao philosophy and the three fundamentals of the philosophy: purity, simplicity, and primitivism.